EBT IMPLEMENTATION IN TEXAS (EBT-1)

-Transactive immediately informed DHS that it was exiting the EBT business upon the expiration of its contract
+Transactive informed DHS that it was exiting the EBT business upon the expiration of its contract

 in February 2001.

-the costs to states or dropping out of the EBT market.
-Thus, Texas was faced with a noncompetitive market in
+Due to Transactive's announcement, Texas was faced with a noncompetitive market in

-which to create a successor to the original EBT system, and time was quickly running out.
+which to create a successor to the original EBT system.

 After reviewing the recommendations of an independent analysis, DHS (in conjunction with legislative approval

-and EBT task force guidance) chose to pursue an innovative EBT alternative that involved acquiring certain
+and guidance from the Texas EBT task force) chose to pursue an innovative EBT alternative that involved acquiring certain

 Transactive assets and selectively outsourcing other components to multiple vendors to create a complete EBT